KeishaMarie/pig-dice/README.md

 Test: "It should return false when no information is inputted"
 Code:
+const name = ""
+players(name)
+Expexted Output: "false"

+Test: "It should return false when user inputs spaces"
+Code:
 const name = "  "
 players(name)
-Expexted Output: "false"...
+Expected Output: "false"